 What kind of hot sauce do you love to put on your po’boys?
-Tell us in the comments below and be sure to rate the recipe as well.
+Tell us in the comments below and be sure to rate the recipe after you’ve tried it as well.

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on November 21, 2010.
-Last updated: November 6, 2019 at 15:29 pm.
+Last updated October 27, 2022.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.